Batten Disease (Neuronal Ceroid Lipofuscinosis)

 What are the latest updates on Batten disease?

-For example, NINDS-funded researchers are using induced pluripotent stem cells (iPSCs) derived from CLN7 patients to identify the changes in neurons that lead to cell death.
+NIH-funded researchers are using induced pluripotent stem cells (iPSCs) derived from CLN7 patients to identify the changes in neurons that lead to cell death.
 They are also investigating ways to restore protein stability and rescue these cells.
 This research could help identify the fundamental mechanisms of CLN7 dysfunction, and hopefully lead to the discovery of future new pathways to target with therapeutics.

-The NINDS Collaborative Opportunities for Multidisciplinary, Bold, and Innovative Neuroscience (COMBINE) program is supporting a team of scientists who are investigating changes in the way the lysosomes communicate with the rest of the cell that lead to cellular dysfunction and disease in CLN2 disease and Sanfilippo syndrome, another lysosomal disease.
+The Collaborative Opportunities for Multidisciplinary, Bold, and Innovative Neuroscience (COMBINE) program is supporting a team of scientists who are investigating changes in the way the lysosomes communicate with the rest of the cell that lead to cellular dysfunction and disease in CLN2 disease and Sanfilippo syndrome, another lysosomal disease.
 This research may lead to the identification of new therapeutic strategies.

-Researchers supported by NINDS have also established a multi-national research collaboration to help lay the foundation for future clinical trials (called clinical trial readiness) for CLN3, the most common form of Batten disease.
+Researchers supported by NIH have also established a multi-national research collaboration to help lay the foundation for future clinical trials (called clinical trial readiness) for CLN3, the most common form of Batten disease.
 They are validating clinical outcome assessments and biomarkers across multiple clinical sites.

 In addition, another team is investigating the possibility of CLN1 enzyme replacement therapy.
-For CLN2 disease, a NINDS funded researcher is exploring the use of extracellular vesicles (messengers that work between and among cells to deliver molecules to cells) to deliver important lysosomal enzymes to the brain.
+For CLN2 disease, a NIH funded researcher is exploring the use of extracellular vesicles (messengers that work between and among cells to deliver molecules to cells) to deliver important lysosomal enzymes to the brain.

 How can I or my loved one help improve care for someone with Batten disease?